 Environmental – Remediation

 WEI provides turnkey Environmental Remediation Services.
 We assess, evaluate and implement remedial measures to provide cost effective and regulatory approved measures.
 Most of our remedial services are implemented in oil field cleanup programs regulated by the Railroad Commission of Texas.
-Projects that we have implemented include dig and haul for offsite disposal, excavation and onsite land farming and mobile dual phase extraction.
+Projects that we have implemented include dig and haul for offsite disposal, excavation and onsite land farming.
 Typical oilfield cleanup projects address hydrocarbon and chloride affected soil and ground water.

 Closure limits are based on Texas Commission on Environmental Quality Texas Risk Reduction Program Cleanup Levels for sites in sensitive settings.
 Risk based closures, without the necessity of remediation, are based on TCEQ background levels and/or Protective Concentration Limits.